trg/lilbuddy/README.md

 Code that powers lil buddy (my home Power and Control tool).

 Note: The code is sloppy.
+Commit messages are nonsense.

 ## virtualenv